CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 You can view all software components or narrow your view to specific software components for all of the devices in your network.

-### View the Operating Systems Running on Your Network Devices
+### View the Operating Systems Running on All Switches and Hosts

 With both the NetQ UI and NetQ CLI, you can view the vendor name and version of the OS on all devices, and when it was last modified.
 With the NetQ UI you can also view the OS ID and view the distribution of operating systems running on your switches and hosts.
 This is useful for verifying which versions of the OS are deployed and for upgrade planning.
 It also provides a view into the relative dependence on a given OS in your network.